Model Reduction of a Flexible Nonsmooth Oscillator Recovers its Entire Bifurcation Structure: Results

+For the sake of comparison, we also employed the conventional variance-based mode selection criterion.
+The monotonically decaying $e_{_P}$ curve (displayed in yellow) in \cref{fig:edef} indicates that selecting only $P = 3$ modes is sufficient to capture more than $99.99\%$ ($e_{_P}<10^{-4}$) of the total response variance.
+However, as seen in \cref{fig:edef}, when $P=3$, the energy convergence errors are at least two orders of magnitude greater than the tolerance level.

 In \cref{fig:pp_comparison}, we use phase plane plots at the beam's midpoint and tip to contrast the dynamics of the full order system (FOS) against the 3 DOF ROM, formulated using a total variance criterion, and the 8 DOF ROM, formulated using the energy closure criterion (\cref{fig:PLS_ROM_Beam_mid_pp_8_3_fos,fig:PLS_ROM_Beam_tip_pp_8_3_fos}, respectively).
 Upon inspecting both figures, it is clear that the 3 DOF ROM struggles to accurately reflect the period-1 dynamics exhibited by the FOS.
 The root mean square (RMS) errors for the displacement and velocity fields (that is, along the length of the beam) were computed for the 3 DOF ROM and found to be approximately $35.4\%$ and $114.7\%$, respectively.
-In contrast, the performance of the phase plane orbits at both locations for the 8 DOF ROM mirror that of the full order system with high fidelity, as reflected by the fact that the RMS errors for the displacement and velocity fields were $0.002\%$ and $0.2\%$, respectively.
+In contrast, the 8 DOF ROM mirrors the full order system with high fidelity, as reflected by the fact that the RMS errors for the displacement and velocity fields were $0.002\%$ and $0.2\%$, respectively.